RoopikaBiju/EchoNotes/README.md

       npm start

 ## 3. Usage
-    -Register: Create a new account to start using the application.
+    - Register: Create a new account to start using the application.
-    -Login: Use your credentials to log in.
+    - Login: Use your credentials to log in.
-    -Create Note: Click on "Create New Journal" to add a new note.
+    - Create Note: Click on "Create New Journal" to add a new note.
-    -Edit Note: Click on the "Edit" button next to any note to modify it.
+    - Edit Note: Click on the "Edit" button next to any note to modify it.
-    -Delete Note: Click on the "Delete" button to remove a note.
+    - Delete Note: Click on the "Delete" button to remove a note.
-    -View Notes: Your notes will be displayed in chronological order.
+    - View Notes: Your notes will be displayed in chronological order.

 ## 4. Contributing
     Contributions are welcome!
 If you would like to contribute to this project, please follow these steps:

-    -Fork the repository: Click the "Fork" button at the top right of the repository page on GitHub to create your own copy of the repository.
+    - Fork the repository: Click the "Fork" button at the top right of the repository page on GitHub to create your own copy of the repository.
-    -Clone your fork: Use the following command to clone your forked repository to your local machine: git clone https://github.com/RoopikaBiju/EchoNotes.git
+    - Clone your fork: Use the following command to clone your forked repository to your local machine: git clone https://github.com/RoopikaBiju/EchoNotes.git

-    -Create a new branch: Before making changes, create a new branch for your feature or bug fix: git checkout -b feature/YourFeature
+    - Create a new branch: Before making changes, create a new branch for your feature or bug fix: git checkout -b feature/YourFeature

-    -Make your changes: Edit the code as needed -Commit your changes: After making changes, commit them with a descriptive message: git commit -m "Add some feature"
+    - Make your changes: Edit the code as needed
+    - Commit your changes: After making changes, commit them with a descriptive message: git commit -m "Add some feature"

-    -Push to your branch: Push your changes to your forked repository: git push origin feature/YourFeature
+    - Push to your branch: Push your changes to your forked repository: git push origin feature/YourFeature

-    -Open a pull request: Go to the original repository on GitHub and click the "New Pull Request" button.
+    - Open a pull request: Go to the original repository on GitHub and click the "New Pull Request" button.
 Select your branch and submit the pull request.
   Thank you for considering contributing to EchoNotes!

 ## 5.Acknowledgements